defifuture/erc20-batched-meta-transactions/README.md

 - 50 meta txs in the batch: 27307.98/meta tx (total gas: 1365399)
 - 100 meta txs in the batch: 27033.59/meta tx (total gas: 2703359)

-> An additional test shows that 4 or more meta txs in a batch have a lower average gas than the "On-chain token transfer" benchmark (36'000).
+> An additional test shows that 4 or more meta transactions in a batch have a lower average gas than the "On-chain token transfer" benchmark (36'000).

 Benchmarks score: